Words of Comfort and Encouragement in Difficult Times

 Isaiah 63:9 In all their distress he too was distressed, and the angel of his presence saved them.
 In his love and mercy he redeemed them; he lifted them up and carried them all the days of old.

 - •• To me, these are uplifting words, words of hope.
 In our sufferings and afflictions, God Himself is distressed!
 He is aware of our hardships.
 He feels our pain.
 He shares our discomfort.
 He has sympathy for our weaknesses (Hebrews 4:15).
 In response, the Lord lifts us up and “carries” us in our hard times.
 Don’t bear your burden alone; let the Lord lift you up and carry you.

 Jonah 2:1-2 From inside the fish Jonah prayed to the LORD his God.
 He said: “In my distress I called to the LORD, and he answered me.
 From the depths of the grave I called for help, and you listened to my cry.”

 - •• You may feel like you’ve been swallowed up, like Jonah, who found himself inside a great fish in the depths of the sea.
 You see no light and no hope of deliverance.
 But remember the rest of Jonah’s story.
 From what seemed like the “depths of the grave” inside the great fish, Jonah called to God for help, and God listened and delivered Jonah from his great peril.

 - • No matter how dark, how impossible, your situation seems, call out to God for help.
-God is merciful, He is faithful, and He is willing to provide the help His people need in their rough times.
+God is merciful, He is faithful, and He is willing to provide the help His people need in their trying times.

 2 Corinthians 4:8-9 We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.